 The Scientific Advisory Board supplements the scientific expertise of the larger Gates Institute Advisory Board, which advises members of the executive committee on matters ranging from marketing to intellectual property.

-The scientific advisory board members three-year terms.
+The scientific advisory board members serve three-year terms.
 They represent a variety of backgrounds in academia and industry and are recognized for their expertise in cell and gene therapies, rare diseases, clinical research, regulatory, and health policy/advocacy.

 The board members are: